arun-gupta/mcp-multiplayer-game/docs/GITHUB_ACTIONS_SETUP.md

 ### **Manual Trigger**
 You can also trigger manually:
 1. Go to **Actions** tab
-2. Select "Build and Push Docker Image"
+2. Select "Test, Build and Deploy Docker Image"
 3. Click **Run workflow**

 ### **Version Releases**